We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Getting Started

 IceCubes works on Google Meet, Zoom, and Microsoft Teams.
 No bot joins your meetings.
 Install the browser extension, and every meeting automatically gets the full treatment: transcript, AI summary, action items, and insights.
-Share them with your team and start building an async-first culture.
+Connect automatic Slack summaries to make your async-first transition practical.

 50 free AI credits, no credit card required.